furure-software/Future-Software-Database/README.md

-Hello and welcome to the Future Software database!
-This collection of various websites, malware, apps, and more!
-Feel free to use them, but please do not publish the websites, as that would be copying.
-Let us know in the discussion if you have any questions or comments!
-Make sure to read the pinned post in the discussion for more info!
+Welcome everyone, to the Future Software Database!
+This is a place where all open-source code made by Future Software ends up, and we invite you to explore it!
+Feel free to copy and use this code for your own purposes, and go make something amazing!
+All contributions are welcome as well!
+Please note that for security reasons, not all Future Software code is open source.

 Thank you for visiting, and have a good day!